 Alongside India, Brazil is one of the largest employers of domestic workers in the world.
 The sector has grown significantly in recent years and it employs 17% of the female working population, reaching 21% for Afro-Brazilian women.
-Domestic workers’ organisations have a long history in the country, and a special law on PDW has been in place since the 1970s.
-A great positive change recently happened in domestic workers’ rights in summer 2014, with an increase in the minimum wage for these workers.
-However, the government has not yet ratified the ILO C189.
+Many of them are internal migrants moving from peripheral regions to Rio de Janeiro and San Paulo.

 Country-expert: Thays Almeida Monticeli

-Local workshop: September 2017
+Local workshop: 2 September 2017